 - Caffeine stays in the body for 4–6 hours, NO caffeine at least 6 hours prior to bedtime.

 - Go to the bathroom prior to retiring to help prevent sleep interruption.

-- Physical activity results in a cognitive boost that lasts up to 3 hours afterwards.
-Finish PT at least 3 hours before lights out.
+- Finish PT at least 3 hours before lights out.

 - Read or listen to relaxing music instead of watching TV, computer or other electronics.
 Turn off, cover up, or better yet, remove from the bedroom those electronics that will disrupt or interfere with your sleep.

-- Use soft foam ear plugs or a fan to block sounds.
-Use a sleep mask or blackout curtains to block light
+- Use soft foam ear plugs or a fan to reduce sleep disruption due to external noise.
+Use a sleep mask or blackout curtains to block light.

-- While alcohol may help you fall asleep, it reduces sleep quality.
+- Although alcohol can help you fall asleep, it reduces sleep quality (i.e., it results in light, restless sleep).
 Alcohol is metabolized at a rate of 1 ounce per hour.
 So your last drink should be 3 hours before bed if you have 3 drinks, 2 hours before bed if you have 2 drinks, etc.